goldenson/maximeorefice/now.markdown

 permalink: /now/
 ---

-I'm currently interested about few things in life these days:
+I'm currently interested in few things in life these days:

 - Technology